-- 1. In 2007 the average age at death for the overall population was 80.7 years (78.3 for men, 83.0 for women). - 2.
-Cancer and heart disease are the two leading causes of death for Canadians followed by chronic lower respiratory diseases and Type 2 diabetes (which is strongly linked to being overweight). - 3.
+- 1. Trends in demographic growth affect the demand for health-care services. - 2.
+Cancer and heart disease are the two leading causes of death for Canadians followed by lower respiratory diseases and Type 2 diabetes. - 3.
 Hypertension (high blood pressure) is a major contributor to poor health, affecting one in five Canadians. - 4.
-Mental health issues are also concerning.
+Mental health issues are also a concern. - 5.
+Canadians are now living longer; however, health-care costs rise greatly as Canadians age.